This is the Analog Man Beano Boosttm, a simple looking yet effective pedal.

 mode into a tweed Fender Champ amp.
 I think this shows that

-Jimmy Page probably used a Dallas Rangemaster quite often when recording.
+Jimmy Page could have used a Dallas Rangemaster when recording (He's very secretive).

 Here is a clip from Doug Doppler which will be on his GET KILLER TONE dvd series. it's a Les Paul into our Beano Boost through a Metro JTM-45 Marshall style amp into a Marshall cabinet.
 The guitars (how many can you count?) are stacked as Brian May did with Queen.
 Beano for Queeno

 Marc Ford got a Beano Boost and Sun Lion for the Black Crowes'

 warmup tour in early 2005 and used them at the run of shows at the Hammerstein

 Ballroom in NYC.
 He pretty much leaves the Beano Boost on all the time, to

 brighten up his Roccaforte amp and add crunch.

 Here is his

 pedalboard, with our SUNLION.
 He was still using the Beano Boost